openkfw/TruBudget/doc/adr/0008-git-branching-model.md

 2.x.x_network-running-a-newer-version
 ```

 Note that a branch `1.x.x_ACMECorp-UmbrellaCorp` that is running tag `v1.0.0` may upgrade to a newer minor version like `v1.1.0`, but cannot upgrade to a `2.x` release.
-If the ACMECorp and the UmbrellaCorp decide to upgrade to the `2.x` series of EEPPortal, they need to migrate to a new branch called `2.x.x_ACMECorp-UmbrellaCorp`.
+If the ACMECorp and the UmbrellaCorp decide to upgrade to the `2.x` series of EEP-Portal, they need to migrate to a new branch called `2.x.x_ACMECorp-UmbrellaCorp`.
 The definition of the necessary processes is not in scope of this ADR.

 Additionally, there is one release branch for each major version that tracks the most current release (tag) for that major version.